trumpeterchris/Weather2Sheet/README.markdown

 * _--alerts_ reports any active weather alerts.

-* _--lookup_ allows you to determine the codes for the various weather stations in a particular area.
+* _--lookup_ [STATION] allows you to determine the codes for the various weather stations in a particular area.
+The format for STATION is the same as that for the -s switch below.

 * _--astronomy_ reports sunrise, sunset, and lunar phase.

 * _--almanac_ reports average high and low temperatures, as well as record temperatures for the day.

 * _--yesterday_ reports detailed alamanac information for the previous day.

+* _--all_ generate all reports (useful for creating custom reports and for mollifying the truly weather-crazed).

 All six commands understand the -s switch, which can be used to override the default location in .condrc.
 The argument passed to -s can be a "city, state-abbreviation/country", a (U.S. or Canadian) zip code, a 3- or 4-letter airport code, or "lat,long").